LitRidl/EdenVim/README.md

 ### First Launch

 On first launch, EdenVim automatically:
-- Installs the plugin manager (Lazy.nvim).
+- Installs the plugin manager (lazy.nvim).
 - Downloads and installs Neovim plugins (versions pinned in lazy-lock.json).
 - Downloads and compiles Treesitter parsers.
 - Sets up Mason package manager for LSP servers, linters, and formatters.
 - Installs binary dependencies requested by mason-lspconfig, mason-dap, and mason-null-ls.

 Please be patient; this process may take several minutes depending on your connection, GitHub rate limiting, and system performance.
 You may see multiple notifications during the process.

-## Installation with Nix (including NixOS)
+## Installation with Nix, including NixOS

 Setting up Neovim on Nix-driven systems is often tricky when it comes to managing external binary dependencies like LSP servers.
 Neovim users frequently modify files in `~/.config/nvim`, and tools like `mason.nvim` dynamically install formatters, LSP servers, and other binaries at runtime.